vladkinoman/just-my-notes/bookmarks-and-subscriptions/best-video-essayists-and-reviewers.md

 ---

 > With **Every Frame A Painting** shutting down, I was wondering if anyone has any other youtube channels they go to for video analysis on films?
-I know Nerdwriter's also pretty good.
+I know ~~Nerdwriter~~'s also pretty good.

 20: I’m not a huge fan of Nerdwiter, but Channel Criswell (The Cinema Cartography) is pretty good.
 Also **Lessons From The Screenplay**.

-> 10: Nerdwriter is hit or miss.
+> 10: ~~Nerdwriter~~ is hit or miss.
 His non-film videos are better honestly.
 I think he suffers just from being a little vague and talking for awhile without really saying anything.
 >
 > > 7: That being said his "How Hitchcock Blocks A Scene" video is one of his best and it really emphasizes how upon analysis, a small and seemingly insignificant scene can be so important and done with extreme precision.
 >
-> > 3: Nerdwriter is way too pretentious IMO.
+> > 3: ~~Nerdwriter~~ is way too pretentious IMO.
 Especially that stupid video where he complains about Instagram and people enjoying themselves.
 >
 > > 2: +1 for Channel Criswell (The Cinema Cartography) and **Lessons from the Screenplay**
 > >